solislemuslab/lab-dynamics/lab-guidelines.md

     - accept that good skills in academic writing are a key component in a scientist's development
     - practice your presentations with multiple people, and be responsive to constructive criticism
     - make writing clear manuscript and delivering clear presentations a priority for your growth as a scientist
-    - use one-on-one instruction at the Writing Center (or alternative resources) as you prepare your manuscripts
     - accept that at the beginning I may heavily edit your manuscripts.
 Don't feel discouraged!
 It is part of the learning process that we accept feedback from peers.
 My manuscripts are also edited by colleagues and co-authors all the time
     - work hard on the first complete draft of the manuscript before you share it with co-authors.
 You do not want to share a document that is half-baked or not easy to read.
 You want to be respectful of your co-authors' time by putting your best work forward